bijohnvincent/ScheduleStartStopEc2-Lambda/README.md

 - If you want the servers to be started or stopped on manual invocation only then just add 'None' as value.
 (False, 0, none, No & N will also work)

 ## IAM policies
 Following policy should be attached to the server from which this lamda fuction is invoked.
-This one is available as AWS managed policy 'AWSLambdaRole'.
+This policy is available as AWS managed policy 'AWSLambdaRole'.
+(You need not do this if you are not planning to invoke the Lambda function from a server.
+In that case, just create a CloudWatch rule that triggers this Lambda function every hour.)
 ```
 {
     "Version": "2012-10-17",